STMicroelectronics/st-mems-ispu/examples/README.md

 * On Linux: [https://sw-center.st.com/mems/ispu/ispu_repository_linux](https://sw-center.st.com/mems/ispu/ispu_repository_linux)
 * On macOS: [https://sw-center.st.com/mems/ispu/ispu_repository_mac](https://sw-center.st.com/mems/ispu/ispu_repository_mac)

 Once the plugins are installed, in order to build a project, the user must go to "File", click on "Import...".
 Under "General", select "Existing Project into Workspace", click on the "Next" button, click on the "Browse" button, select the folder containing the project (*ispu/eclipse* directory), make sure that the "Copy projects into workspace" is **not** selected (otherwise Eclipse will not be able to locate the source files), and click on the "Finish" button.
 The project is now imported and can be built.
-Enjoy.

 ------